Quantum limits to the energy resolution of magnetic field sensors: Systems proposed to surpass

-As described in Section \ref{sec:NVs}, fixed, spatially-disordered spin ensembles (e.g. NVD ensembles as currently implemented) experience a self-depolarization, caused by the magnetic dipole-dipole coupling among elements of the ensemble.
-This depolarization can be understood as a transfer entropy from the center-of-mass (cm) degrees of freedom into the spin degrees of freedom.
-The cm entropy can in principle be reduced, for example by ordered positioning of the spins.
+As described in Section \ref{sec:NVs}, fixed, spatially-disordered spin ensembles (e.g. NVD ensembles as currently implemented) experience a self-depolarization caused by the magnetic dipole-dipole coupling among elements of the ensemble.
+This depolarization can be understood as a transfer entropy from the center-of-mass (cm) degrees of freedom into the spin degrees of freedom by a coherent evolution that is not \textit{per se} a source of entropy.

+Two classes of methods present themselves to prevent such dipole-induced depolarization.
+The first, more established method is dynamical decoupling \cite{ViolaPR1998}, in which strong, impulsive spin operations are applied to prevent or reverse the buildup of coherent rotations due to the naturally present dipolar coupling.
+Such decoupling of sensing electrons from a surrounding bath of nuclear spins is an established method, e.g. with NVD \cite{PhamPRB2012}.
+The application to an ensemble of sensor spins has the potential to dynamically decouple the spins from their neighbors, while leaving them coupled to the external field to be measured \cite{ChoiPRL2017}.
+The theory and design of suitable pulse sequences is an active topic \cite{AttarARX2019, HaasARX2019, ChoiARX2019}, and experimental results have been reported \cite{ZhouARX2019}.

+The second approach is simply to remove the entropy from the reservoir, which could in principle be done by ordered positioning of the spins.
 Similarly, phononic disorder can be reduced through cooling, although even at zero temperature the phononic vacuum presents a decoherence channel \cite{AstnerNM2018}.

-Another possible route to entropy reduction in spin-precession sensors is the use of quantum degenerate gases.
+Another possible route to entropy removal in spin-precession sensors is the use of quantum degenerate gases.
 In such a system (a spinor BEC), two-body interactions, including both short-range ferro-/anti-ferromagnetic contact interactions and long-range dipole-dipole coupling, induce coherent spin evolutions rather than introducing entropy to the spins.
-A jump in coherence lifetime at Bose-Einstein condensation has been observed in planar geometries \cite{HigbiePRL2005} and exploited for a high-sensitivity planar BEC magnetometer \cite{VengalattorePRL2007}.
-A full ``freezing-out'' of the cm degrees of freedom has been observed in a quasi-one-dimensional single-domain spinor BEC \cite{PalaciosNJP2018}.
+A jump in coherence lifetime at Bose-Einstein condensation has been observed in planar geometries \cite{HigbiePRL2005} and exploited for high-sensitivity BEC magnetic imagers \cite{VengalattorePRL2007} and gradiometers \cite{VengalattorePRL2007, WoodPRA2015, JaspersePRA2017}.
+A full ``freezing-out'' of the cm degrees of freedom has been observed in a quasi-zero-dimensional single-domain spinor BEC \cite{PalaciosNJP2018}.
 These results were all obtained with the ferromagnetic ground state of $^{87}$Rb.